Don’t Let Yourself – Or Others – Get Bullied At Work

 Cynthia Clark, PhD, RN, ANEF, FAAN, explains how nurses can foster collegial relationships with one another, move past incivility and bullying, and promote healthy work environments.

 Although nurses face challenging situations on a daily basis, it’s an unfortunate reality that one of the most common complaints happens within our own ranks: Nurses being uncivil and demeaning to one another.
-According to ANA’s Health Risk Appraisal, half of all nurses in the U.S. have felt bullied by coworkers at least once.
-Nurses reported that 40 percent of the time, the aggression was from a person in a higher level of authority and almost half were victims of aggression from peers.
+According to Healthy Nurse, Healthy Nation's HealthyNurse Survey, 30 percent of nurses in the U.S. have experienced verbal and non-verbal aggression from peers.
+They reported that 24 percent experienced aggression from a person in a higher level of authority.
+Fourteen percent reported being assaulted by a patient or family member.

 Workplace incivility is one of the strongest predictors of nurse burnout and can cause nurses to leave their jobs, or even the profession.
 “When incivility persists or when conflict is poorly managed among nurses and other members of the health care team, these conditions can negatively impact the psychological, spiritual, physical, and mental health of nurses, co-workers, and their patients,” says Cynthia Clark, PhD, RN, ANEF, FAAN, and the author of Creating and Sustaining Civility in Nursing Education.
 Clark was also the co-chair for ANA’s professional issues panel on incivility, bullying, and workplace violence.